tomysshadow/YAMosse/README.md

 All of the keyword arguments are optional.
 If no keyword arguments are specified, calling the `yamosse` function will open the GUI.
 If any keyword arguments are specified, they will behave the same as the command line interface.

  - `restore_defaults`: True or False.
 If True, restores the defaults.
+ - `record`: True or False.
+If True, records a new sound.
  - `import_preset_file_name`: A string containing the file name to import a preset from (in JSON format.)
  - `export_preset_file_name`: A string containing the file name to export a preset to (in JSON format.)
  - `output_file_name`: A string containing the output file name for a YAMScan.